 The “Docker For Developers – Get Up To Speed Real Fast!” tutorial is for experienced developers who are familiar with the Docker platform but are not necessarily experts.

 KeyCloak Docker Container

 KeyCloak is a web application that incorporates security into your applications.
 It provides authentication and authorization to applications and secure services with minimum fuss.
 Moreover, it provides features such as User Federation, Identity Brokering, and Social Login.

 However, natively installing and configuring KeyCloak is not easy.
 Choosing the KeyCloak Docker container instead will simplify our development workflow.
 Read More.

 Are you working on an application that uploads and downloads files to and from an SFTP server?
 If so, you do not need to install any SFTP server on your machine.
 Spin up an instance of an SFTP Docker container from Atmoz.

-Many cannot just install SFTP servers on their machines due to corporate policies.
-We simply do not have the permissions to do so.
-Also, some people do not want their systems cluttered by installing applications that they seldom use.
+Due to corporate policies, many cannot install SFTP servers on their machines.
+We may have no permission to do so.
+Also, some people do not want their systems cluttered by installing applications they seldom use.
 Read More.

 WordPress And MySQL Docker Containers

-To set up WordPress and MySQL in no time and without installing them, here is a useful docker-compose.yml file.
+To set up WordPress and MySQL in no time and without installing them, here is a proper docker-compose.yml file.
 Are you new to WordPress development?
 You probably installed XAMPP and MySQL.

-If keeping your system running in tip-top condition, you may not want to install those applications.
-You may not want these servers running when you do not need them.
-Spin up WordPress and MySQL Docker containers, instead! – Read More.
+If you are keeping your system running in tip-top condition, you may not want to install those applications.
+You may not like these servers running when you do not need them.
+Spin up WordPress and MySQL Docker containers instead! – Read More.